bminer/intel-hex.js/README.md

 The `parse` function takes 3 arguments:

 - `data` - Intel Hex file (string in ASCII format or Buffer Object)
-- `bufferSize` - the size of the Buffer containing the data (optional), the data exceeding the buffer size will be discarded
+- `bufferSize` - the size of the Buffer containing the data (optional) The data exceeding the buffer size will be discarded
-- `addressOffset` - starting address offset (optional), the data before the starting address will be discarded
+- `addressOffset` - starting address offset (optional) The data before the starting address will be discarded

 and returns an Object with the following properties: